When Children's Nicknames Become Bullying

 Consequences of children’s nicknames

-Although these nicknames, in principle, don’t intend to cause bullying or harm to the other, they often produce negative consequences that can increasingly go further if not intervened earlier.
+Although these nicknames, in principle, don’t intend to cause bullying or harm, they often produce negative consequences.

 Some of these consequences may be: